-During the year ended December 31, 2010 and 2011, the Trustee received administrative fees from the Trust pursuant to the Trust Agreement.
+During the years ended December 31, 2011, 2012 and 2013, the Trustee received administrative fees from the Trust pursuant to the Trust Agreement.
 The Trust does not have any executive officers, directors or employees.
 Because the Trust does not have a board of directors, it does not have a compensation committee.